adityakamath1997/SpeakerLens-AI-Powered-Transcript-Analysis/README.md

 └── README.md              # Project documentation
 ```

+## 💡 Learning Journey

+This project has been transformative for my technical growth.
+What began as a simple need to track meeting discussions led me deep into the world of AI and data visualization.
+Through building this tool, I've gained hands-on experience with:

+- **Audio Processing**: Learning how to handle and process audio data efficiently
+- **Data Visualization**: Developing interactive and informative visualizations using matplotlib and streamlit
+- **API Integration**: Working with AssemblyAI's powerful API suite
+- **Real-time Processing**: Managing streaming data and providing live insights

+The project has especially enhanced my data visualization skills - from creating basic charts to developing complex, interactive dashboards that provide immediate value to users.
+Each visualization was carefully designed to answer specific questions about the conversation dynamics.

 ## 🚀 Future Work

 There’s a lot more I intend to do with this project!
 Here a few features I plan on implementing in the near future.